Space of dark states in Tavis-Cummings model: Introduction. Background

-We introduce the notation $\bar\s=\sum\limits_j\s_j$.
-From the form of the interaction of matter and light, it follows that the operator of emission of a photon in the RWA approximation is the action of the operator $a^+\bar\s$, and for the exact model - of the operator $a^+(\bar\s+\bar\s^+)$.
+We introduce the notation $\bar\s=\sum\limits_q\s_q$.
+From the form of the interaction of matter and light it follows that the operator of emission of a photon in the RWA approximation is the action of the operator $a^+\bar\s$, and for the exact model - of the operator $a^+(\bar\s+\bar\s^+)$.
 Similarly, the photon absorption operator for the RWA approximation is $a\bar\s^+$, and for the exact model it coincides, to within an inversion of the field component, with the photon emission operator: $a(\bar\s+\bar\s^+)$.
 Therefore, the subspaces of dark and transparent states in the RWA approximation are the kernels of operators $\bar\s$ and $\bar\s^+$ correspondingly, and the invisible is the intersection of these sets.
-In the exact model the dark, transparent and invisible states are the same - the kernel of the operator $\bar\s_j+\bar\s^+$.
+In the exact model the dark, transparent and invisible states are the same - the kernel of the operator $\bar\s+\bar\s^+$.

-So, the properties of darkness and transparency, taken separately from each other, depend on the applicability to the considered RWA approximation model.
+So, the properties of darkness and transparency, taken separately from each other, depend on the applicability of RWA approximation to the considered model.
 The states $ | d_1 \rangle $ and $ | t_1 \rangle $ are dark and transparent only if it is applicable.
-If you abandon the RWA approximation, these states will lose these properties.
-For example, the state $ | d_1 \rangle $ becomes light if the Hamiltonian has the form \eqref{TC}, since it can go over to a state with one photon of the form $ \frac {1} {\sqrt {2}} | 1 \rangle_p (| 01 \rangle + | 10 \rangle) $, where the subscript $ p $ denotes the Fock state of the field.
+If we refuse from the RWA approximation, these states will lose these properties.
+For example, the state $ | d_1 \rangle $ becomes bright if the Hamiltonian has the form \eqref{TC}, since $|0\rangle_p|d_1\rangle$ can go to a state with one photon of the form $\frac{1}{\sqrt{2}}|1\rangle_p(|01\rangle+|10\rangle )$.

+Throughout, we will identify the base state $ | j \rangle $ with the string of the binary expansion of the natural number $ j $.